The heartbeat of stellar halos: Insights from the stellar halo mass-metallicity relation: The local stellar halo mass metallicity relation

-It is important to highlight that the stellar halos from the GHOSTS survey, Auriga simulations, and L-Galaxies model correspond to spiral galaxies, in most cases MW mass-size ones.
-These galaxies might exhibit different formation histories leading, for example, to differences in the strength of spiral arms and the presence or absence of stellar bars (see, e.g., \citet{Fragkoudi_2025}.
-However, our sample includes a broader morphological diversity, including elliptical, spiral, and some barred galaxies.
-Moreover, we did not restrict our selection to MW mass-size galaxies (see Section 2.2).
-This broader diversity in masses and sizes of the \cielo~ galaxies can explain the lower metallicities at 30 kpc found in the low-mass stellar halos compared to the GHOSTS galaxies.
-For these stellar halos, with log$_{10}\mhalo/\msun<8.5$, the 30~kpc shell lies further in the outskirts of the galaxy in comparison with $\rvir$.
-These outer regions are more dominated by metal-poor accreted stars, thereby leading to lower median halo metallicities.
+Fig.~\ref{fig:MhZR_z0} shows that the MZhR is reproduced by CIELO stellar halos spanning a broad range of galaxy stellar masses (Sec.~\ref{sec:sample}).
+GHOSTS survey, Auriga simulations, and the semi-analytic model L-Galaxies correspond to spiral, MW mass-size ones.
+These galaxies might exhibit different formation histories leading, for example, to differences in the strength of spiral arms and the presence or absence of stellar bars (see e.g., \citet{Fragkoudi_2025}.
+Our CIELO sample includes a broader morphological diversity, including dwarf elliptical, spiral, and some barred galaxies.
+Moreover, we did not restrict our selection to MW mass-size galaxies (see Section~\ref{sec:sample}).
+L-Galaxies exhibit a higher normalization than both the GHOSTS observations and the CIELO simulations.
+Several factors may contribute to this difference, including the adopted chemical enrichment prescriptions (e.g., the delay time distribution and the nucleosynthetic yields) and the rescaling used to estimate metallicities at 30 kpc, which assumes a negative radial metallicity profile.
+This rescaling is necessary because the semi-analytic formalism models a homogeneous spatial component, rather than particles, and therefore metallicities at fixed galactocentric distances cannot be measured directly.